The Man in the S.U.V.

-"The Man in the S.U.V." is the second episode of the first season of the television series, Bones.
-Originally aired on September 20, 2005 on FOX network, the episode is written by Stephen Nathan and directed by Allan Kroeker.
+"The Man in the S.U.V." is the second episode of the first season of the television series Bones.
+Originally aired on September 20, 2005 on Fox, the episode is written by Stephen Nathan and directed by Allan Kroeker.
 The plot features the investigation of Dr. Temperance Brennan and FBI Special Agent Seeley Booth into a man whose S.U.V. exploded, killing him and several other civilians, and highlights issues about terrorism.

 Summary

 After an S.U.V. explodes in front of a busy café in Washington, D.C., forensic anthropologist Dr. Temperance Brennan is asked to confirm the identity of the SUV's driver as Hamid Masruk, the leader of the Arab-American Friendship League.
 With the help of her assistant, Zack Addy, Brennan cleans the skeleton and compares the bones to Masruk's medical records.

 Although she is convinced the victim is Hamid Masruk, Brennan sends Zack to reconstruct the skull.
 Zack finds that the ethmoid and sphenoid fragments do not fit together, which Brennan suspects is due to a degenerative disease.

-However, it was not from Paget's disease or Lupus as she had first suspected but from gypsum, an environmental contaminant which Zack and Dr. Jack Hodgins found.
+However, it is not from Paget's disease or Lupus as she had first suspected but from gypsum, an environmental contaminant which Zack and Dr. Jack Hodgins found.
 They determine that the gypsum found was probably used to insulate the bomb that had exploded.
-After Brennan finds microscopic fissures in the trabecular pattern of Hamid's skull, Hodgins was able to find the cause - Hamid was exposed to dioxins.
+After Brennan finds microscopic fissures in the trabecular pattern of Hamid's skull, Hodgins is able to find the cause - Hamid was exposed to dioxins.

 Hamid's wife, Sahar, vehemently states that her husband is not a terrorist.
 Booth suspects that the wife is having an affair, to which Brennan disagrees while her friend, Angela Montenegro, agrees with Booth.
 Booth finds out the man with whom Sahar was having an affair is Ali Ladjavardi, but he could not have killed Hamid since he was training with Homeland Security during the time when Hamid would have been exposed to the dioxin.

-When Hodgins and Zack were able to tie the gypsum they found to a type of plaster used in pyrobar, a gypsum-based, fire-proof tile developed in 1903, Booth and Brennan are able to find out the area in which the tile was used and the bomb was built.
+Hodgins and Zack are able to tie the gypsum they found to a type of plaster used in pyrobar, a gypsum-based, fire-proof tile developed in 1903, leading to Booth and Brennan being able to discover where the tile was used and the bomb was built.
 They realize the home of Hamid's brother, Farid Masruk, is located in that area.
 However, when they arrive at his house, they find him missing but the insulation used for the explosives is in plain sight.
 Farid had planned another attack but fails to set off the bomb when Booth and Brennan arrive just in time to stop him.